Setting up a Google Doc for optimal AO3 import

 You can do shortcuts like this with whatever you like, so if you’re prone to using bullets in the middle of your text (not the shooty kind, but this kind •) then instead of digging it out of the special characters every time, you can set a preference that every time you type a double asterisk, like this: ** it should sub to • like so.
 Common switches include copyright, registration or trademark characters, with (c) becoming ©, for example.

-- To find your special characters in the first place, you can use the character map in windows (just type charmap.exe in the start menu and it will pop up), you can find it with words on google search (em dash, en dash, bullet character, copyright symbol will all get you what you need) or you can use the Google Docs special character menu on the "insert" menu.
+- To find your special characters in the first place, you can use the character map in Windows (just type charmap.exe in the start menu and it will pop up), you can find it with words on Google search (em dash, en dash, bullet character, copyright symbol will all get you what you need) or you can use the Google Docs special character menu on the "insert" menu.

 - The special character menu is huge.
 Enormous.
 Don't just poke around, type something like "bullet" and it will find what you want.

 - Click it once and it will drop into your text wherever your cursor was.
 Highlight it there, copy, and then bring up your preferences menu.
 Put the easy-to-type thing in the "replace" column and then paste your special character into the "With" column next to it.
+Don't forget to save your preferences!
+Zoom out if you can't see the button.

 The Dread Italics Import Bug